 Pay close attention to the “Post-Debt Cash Flow” in cell C49.
 This is the business's stated SDE minus the projected principal and interest payments you must make.
 As a rule of thumb, we want to see this number higher than $400,000.

 When you buy a business, the first two years will be the most challenging time.
 There are several issues many new business owners face, including:

 - Difficulty forging relationships with employees and customers

 - They get overwhelmed and have to hire another key manager

-After this initial period, you will likely succeed as you will be a significantly-upgraded version of yourself.
-So we recommend optimizing for de-risking this period, and buying a business with more post-debt service cash flow is the best way of doing so.
+After this initial period, you will likely succeed as you will be a significantly upgraded version of yourself.
+So we recommend optimizing for de-risking this period, and buying a business with more post-debt service cash flow is the best way.

 $400k gives you a safety net for a couple of the above risks while leaving sufficient cash flow to pay yourself a fair market salary for your work (typically $150k/year with benefits) – and make your debt service payments.
 If you have so little left that you have to skimp on your salary, you risk imperiling your company because you need to take on outside work.

 Note that this amount must increase if you want to replace a larger salary.
 If you currently make $250k per year and want to replace that salary, you should up the “Post-Debt Cash Flow” requirement in cell C49 to $500,000.